drewcrawford/wwdc-notes/23/Update Live Activities with push notifications.md

 let json = try! encoder.encode(contentState)
 Logger().log("\(String(data: json, encoding: .utf8)!)")
 ```

+JSON output with camel cased key slooks just like what I expected.
+Always decoded using a JSON decoder with default decoding strategies.
+Do not set custom encoding strategies!
+Your JSON will be mismatched.

 ### 9:18 - Terminal: Constructing an APNs request with curl
 ```bash